Map to uppercase

 - List:

-- Result: The action creates a new list named "Standardized Categories" with the values
+- Result: The action will produce a new list:

 ["ELECTRONICS", "CLOTHING", "HOME GOODS", "BOOKS"].
-This new list can then be used to update your product records or display on your site.
+You can then use this standardized list to update your product records.

 - Inputs: